Paul Hardcastle (album)

-Paul Hardcastle is the eponymous album by crossover jazz artist Paul Hardcastle, released in 1985 on the Chrysalis Records label.
+Paul Hardcastle is an album by crossover jazz artist Paul Hardcastle, released in 1985 on the Chrysalis Records label.

 The album featured the major hit "19", as well as the further top ten "Don't Waste My Time".

 Track listing

 All songs written by Paul Hardcastle, except "Just for Money" co-written with Kim Fuller, and "19", co-written with Jonas McCord and William Couturié.